 Zolmitriptan can interact with antidepressant medications including SSRIs, SNRIs and herbal remedies containing St John's Wort.
 It should not be taken within 2 weeks of MAOIs (monoamine oxidase inhibitors) type antidepressants.
 If you are taking any medication for depression/low mood consult the prescriber about whether you can use zolmitriptan.

-If also taking either of these medicines below check with your GP.
+If taking either of these medicines and planning to take zolmitriptan, check with your GP first.
 They may recommend you to use a lower dose of zolmitriptan:

 - Cimetidine (rarely used - for indigestion or stomach ulcer).